Wichita firefighter dies from presumed COVID-19 complications

 WICHITA, Kan.
 (KSNW) — The Wichita Fire Department announced the loss of one of their own on Thursday.

-In a release, the department announced the passing of 46-year-old firefighter Joshua D. Bruggeman.
+In a release, the department announced the passing of 47-year-old firefighter Joshua D. Bruggeman.
 He was a 17-year member of the fire department.

 The department hired Bruggeman in April 2004.
 At the time of his death, he was assigned to Station 8 on A-shift.